epfl-si/jahia2wp/README.md

     you@host:~/jahia2wp$ cp local/.env.sample local/.env

-If you only work locally, all the default values should work for you: you are done and you can jump to the [next section](#install-locally).
+If you only work locally, all the default values should work for you.
+You can proceed with installing the dependencies (you might want to setup a virtual environment first, as described in [INSTALL_TOOLS.md](./docs/INSTALL_TOOLS.md#python-virtualenv)) :

+    you@host:~/jahia2wp$ pip install -r requirements/local.txt

+In order to work locally, you can skill the next few lines, and jump to the [next section](#install-locally).

 Otherwise (i.e if you work on C2C infra), you want to modify a few default values :

     you@host:~/jahia2wp$ vi local/.env

+You first need to define locally your environment variable `WP_ENV`, with the name of the environment you will use on C2C infra

+    $ echo "
+    export WP_ENV=your-env" >> ~/.bashrc

-You will need to adapt a few values that will be used for all WordPresses :
+If you do not want to mess with your .bashrc, you can also set this variable in your .env file, along with a few other values that will be used for all WordPresses :

-    WP_VERSION?=4.8
+    # Environment name
+    WP_ENV?=your-env

+    # DB credentials
     MYSQL_DB_HOST?=db-host
     MYSQL_SUPER_USER?=db-super-user
     MYSQL_SUPER_PASSWORD?=db-secret